 hearing of which he has received reasonable notice.
 He may be represented by

 counsel.
-Disciplinary action by the Unit may be appeaaled to the National Board of
+Disciplinary action by the Unit may be appealed to the National Board of

 Directors.
 The right of a member against whom charges are pending to play in